ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/customer/Readme.md

 With this our setup of Alerts is complete.

-Next, we elaborate on how to add multiple emails the the action group.
+Next, we elaborate on how to add multiple emails to the action group.

 ## Adding multiple emails to an action group

-Follow these steps to add multiple emails to receive alerts on.
+Follow these steps to add multiple emails to receive alerts on:-

 1. First, type "Alerts" in the Azure search bar.
 Click on "Alerts" and it will take you to main alerts dashboard.